The Army, Reimagined

 A New Kind of Army

 Hearing the word “army” tends to evoke imagery right out of Rambo (or Cobra, or The Expendables, let’s just go with Sylvester Stallone).
 When we were approached with an opportunity to create animations for several stories taken from the lives of real British Army soldiers, we knew we were signing on for something special.
-Karmarama came to us with authentic narratives captured from interviews with a few soldiers and asked us to deliver five animated recruitment videos that offered an experience true to the lives of British Army enlistees.
+Karmarama came to us with authentic narratives captured from interviews with a few soldiers and wanted to create five animated recruitment videos that offered an experience true to the lives of British Army enlistees.

 Each video was made intentionally and the subjects, who are real people sharing real stories, had to be represented without giving away key personal details for privacy and defense reasons.
 Early on in creative development, Juliet and Heather considered illustrative designs, color palettes and tonalities that matched every story.
 In the end, we had something that conveyed just how deeply the British Army values and accepts its members–positioning themselves as a place to “find where you belong”.